phultquist/frame/docs/autoconnect.md

 To do this, we could just keep trying ips... but that's like thousands of possibilities.
 We also could ping around on the local network to try to find a raspberry pi, but there might be other pis on the same network, and this often isn't possible due to device security concerns.

 So, to combat this, Frame sends its local ip to the server.
-Every 1 minute, or on start, it makes the following request which uploads the ip:
+Every 1 minute, or on start, it checks to see if its local ip has changed.
+If so, it makes the following request which uploads the ip:

 `https://patrick.today/frame/set/?ip=<LOCAL IP ADDRESS>&frameId=<FRAME ID>`